What Is A Fair Intrinsic Value For Leucadia National?

 LUK does not disclose the underlying subsidiary debt within National Beef, but with reported interest expense of $13mn for 2016, we can assume that underlying debt at the subsidiary level is negligible.
 However, National Beef is not a listed company and is not as large and diversified as say Tyson Foods (NYSE:TSN), which means using a multiple of 8 is potentially too aggressive.

-Furthermore, National Beef's reported Ebitda margin of 6% is probably quite close to a cycle high, or certainly well above the operating margins reported in recent years.
+Furthermore, National Beef's reported EBITDA margin of 6% is probably quite close to a cycle high, or certainly well above the operating margins reported in recent years.
 This supports the view that a lower multiple is probably more applicable here.
 However, even using a multiple of 5, LUK's stake in National Beef would be worth around $1.7bn or $1bn more than the value reflected in the company's October 2016 presentation.

 Summary